Welcome to Nic's Fix!

 Just Board Repair: Contact Me

 Want to take your own HomePod apart, but not sure about the board repair or restoring the software?
-Send in just the board and pay less on repairs! *Boards with prior repair attempts may be charged extra.
+I offer 50% off if you send in just the board that needs repair! *Boards with prior repair attempts may be charged extra.

 No Fix: No Charge!
 Trade It In